 Bill applies scientifically based, multi-disciplinary environmental and fisheries technical and regulatory knowledge, leadership, and communication skills to effectively manage and support aquatic and fisheries resources programs.
-Bill applies his fisheries expertise to salmon recovery planning efforts in western Washington watersheds.
+Bill utilizes his fisheries expertise to salmon recovery planning efforts in western Washington watersheds.
 Kokanee restoration is a particular passion of Bill’s and as such, he is an active participant in King County’s Kokanee Working Group.

 In addition to being a Certified Fisheries Biologist, this avid fisherman is also a WSDOT-certified Senior Biological Assessment Author.

 Katie is an interdisciplinary biologist, conservation practitioner, and environmental educator.
 She has her Master of Marine Affairs and Graduate Certificate in Climate Science from the University of Washington, where she researched ocean acidification and developed avenues to improve natural resource management in light of climate change.

 Her work experience in environmental science is well-rounded, spanning terrestrial, freshwater, and marine ecosystems.
 She has experience leading tree and vegetation surveys with the US Forest Service, restoring wildlife populations and sampling macroinvertebrates with the National Park Service, conducting fish and stream surveys with the Oklahoma Conservation Commission, and working as a marine mammal monitor and freelance writer.